tomstafford/solo-player-skill/README.md

 The full data is 31,225,756 rows.
 So we make a small version to play with, of just 10,000 rows play_data10000.csv

+# Files

+yidan_filter.py - a script of yidan's notebook for filtering the data

+yidan_vis.py - a script of yidan's notebook for plotting the data.
+Doesn't work for larger datasets

+tom_vis.py - a script for plotting the data, should work with larger subsamples of the raw data